quantumquantara-arch/the_technical_AI_governance_challenge/README.md

-This is the final, high-impact README for **CoherenceGuard**.
-It positions the project as the essential governing interface for the next generation of AI development, bridging the gap between "Dark" architectural breakthroughs Artificial Superintelligence Operating Systems (ASIOS) and global regulatory requirements.

----

 # CoherenceGuard | Technical AI Governance Engine

 **Thesis:** *CoherenceGuard is a deterministic interoperability layer designed to transform fragmented AI safety policies into verifiable international standards.
 It provides the "Technical Track" infrastructure required to move from voluntary, self-defined protocols to externally enforced, binding global governance.*